bll123/tcl-awthemes/README.txt

 The following files are needed: awthemes.tcl, colorutils.tcl, themeutils.tcl, pkgIndex.tcl, i/

+awthemes 5.0
+   - rewrite so that the procedures are no longer duplicated.
+   - rewrite set of arrow height/width and combobox arrow height.
+   - Add scaledStyle procedure to add a scaled style to the theme.
+   - Added a user configurable scaling factor.

 awthemes 4.2.1
    - fix pkgIndex.tcl to be able to load the themes